-For example, in The Week of 30.3.2018 the article "Inside the bloody world of India's mafia loan sharks" at <https://t1p.de/aktq> [5-2022].
+40 For example, in The Week of 30.3.2018 the article "Inside the bloody world of India's mafia loan sharks" at <https://t1p.de/akto> [-2022].

-These different assessments are well illustrated in the study by Karaivanov and Kessler (2018) on Thailand.
-This study also shows that high social capital of debtors in informal money lenders can lead to significantly lower interest rates than those offered by the formal sector, but that it can also entail the risk of significantly greater social pressure on debtors with regard to repayment.
+41 A good commentary on these different assessments is Karaivanov and Kessler's (2018) study on Thailand, which also shows that informal money lenders high social capital of the debtors may well lead to significantly lower interest rates than the formal sector offers, but may also entail the risk of significantly greater social pressure on the debtors with regard to repayment.

-The term was even used by bank or MFI representatives and - albeit with different words - quite openly even in FGDs.
+42 The term was even used by bank or MFI representatives and - albeit with different words - quite openly even in focus group discussions.